malikharisahmad/Graduate-Admission-Predictor-App/README.md

 - Python
 - Pandas, NumPy, Scikit-learn
 - Streamlit
 - Git for version control

+## Contributors

+  This project was developed as a group effort by the following members:

+  1. Haris Ahmad
+  2. Muhammad Rehan
+  3. Saad Jamil